JasmineThai-hub/PokemonRebornTurtwigPuzzle/README.md

-# Project Title: 4x4 Puzzle Solver
+# Turtwig Reborn Puzzle Solver

-This is a Python program that uses image processing and AI-based search algorithms to solve a 4x4 sliding tile puzzle.
+This is a Python program that uses image processing and AI-based search algorithms to solve a the turtwig sliding puzzle in Pokemon Reborn.

 The code is designed to capture the state of a sliding puzzle from a screenshot, identify the tiles, and then use an IDA* (Iterative Deepening A*) algorithm to find the solution.